TOAST-DOCS/Gamebase/en/oper-purchase.md

 ## Transactions

-Payment information can be queried.
+Purchase information can be queried.
-Select a search type in need and query payment information.
+Select a search type in need and query purchase information.
-To query the list of payments, click **Download** on top right of the page.
+To query the list of purchases, click **Download** on top right of the page.

 ### Properties